-If building a new home or structure on your property, please visit our webite at hwe.coop/construction-corner or click on the site's blue Construction Corner icon like the one shown at left.
-There are many safety links to help keep people and property safe and energy flowing.
+If building a new home or structure on your property, please visit our webite at hwe.coop There are many safety links to help keep people and property safe and energy flowing.
 Call us at 800-445-4840 and we can help you establish new service or upgrade current service as well as understand steps to restoring power.

 New home builders are asked to contact us immediately for guidance to rural residential construction.
-To find if your location is within Hancock-Wood service territory, check our interactive map under the Economic Development icon at hwww.coop and click on the - see map "here" link.
+To find $\it if$ your location is within Hancock-Wood service territory, check our interactive map under the Economic Development icon at hwe.coop.
 Enter in your home or business address.
 Find our Rebuild Program links under our Residential tab.